Jul 16, 2012

-In March of 2012, the North Carolina Sustainable Energy Association announced that the 2012 North Carolina building codes should reduce energy consumption in new homes by at least 15 percent from homes built in previous years.
-Improvements in insulation levels and window performance, as well as building envelope air leakage reduction should result in a substantial step forward in saving energy and reducing monthly electric and gas bills for home owners.
+As state and local building codes are updated each year, home builders are building more energy-efficient new homes and continue to reduce energy consumption from homes built in previous years.
+Improvements in insulation levels and window performance, as well as building envelope air leakage reduction, should result in a substantial step forward in saving energy and reducing monthly electric and gas bills for homeowners.

 The HERS Index (Home Energy Rating System) is the industry standard by which a home’s energy efficiency is measured and the nationally recognized system for inspecting and calculating a home’s energy performance.

-If you’re considering buying a home in the Ft.
-Bragg/Fayetteville area of North Carolina, remember to consider more than just the price of the home, but also the cost of monthly heating and cooling bills.
-An energy efficient new home from McKee Homes can save you money every month and command a higher resale price while improving the quality of life enjoyed by you and your family.
+If you’re considering buying a new home in Eastern North Carolina, remember to consider more than just the price of the home, but also the cost of monthly heating and cooling bills.
+Energy-efficient new homes from McKee Homes can save you money every month and command a higher resale price while improving the quality of life enjoyed by you and your family.

 McKee Homes has highly skilled team members dedicated to creating the best home building and buying experience possible in Eastern North Carolina.
 Areas we are building in include: Fayetteville, Pinehurst, Southern Pines and Aberdeen, Raleigh and Wilmington NC.
 Save money and time with our preferred lender!
 Learn more at New Home Financing.